WallarooLabs/plateau/MIGRATION.md

 ### Phase 1: Base Libraries

 - [ ] **transport-arrow-rs**
-  - Create copy of transport
+  - [ ] Create copy of transport
-  - Update arrow2 to arrow-rs
-  - Update all imports and API usage
-  - Verify tests and functionality
+  - [ ] Update arrow2 to arrow-rs, verify tests and functionality

 ### Phase 2: Client Libraries

 - [ ] **client-arrow-rs**
-  - Create copy of client
+  - [ ] Create copy of client
-  - Update dependencies to use transport-arrow-rs
+  - [ ] Update dependencies to use transport-arrow-rs
-  - Update any direct arrow2 references
-  - Verify tests and functionality
+  - [ ] Update arrow2 to arrow-rs, verify tests and functionality

 ### Phase 3: Test Infrastructure

 - [ ] **test-arrow-rs**
-  - Create copy of test
+  - [ ] Create copy of test
-  - Update dependencies to use transport-arrow-rs and client-arrow-rs
+  - [ ] Update dependencies to use transport-arrow-rs and client-arrow-rs
-  - Update any direct arrow2 references
-  - Verify tests and functionality
+  - [ ] Update arrow2 to arrow-rs, verify tests and functionality

 ### Phase 4: Server Implementation

 - [ ] **server-arrow-rs**
-  - Create copy of server
+  - [ ] Create copy of server
-  - Update dependencies to use transport-arrow-rs and client-arrow-rs
+  - [ ] Update dependencies to use transport-arrow-rs and client-arrow-rs
-  - Update any direct arrow2 references (significant work expected here)
-  - Update references to parquet2 if necessary
+  - [ ] Update references to parquet2 if necessary
-  - Verify tests and functionality
+  - [ ] Update arrow2 to arrow-rs, verify tests and functionality

 ### Phase 5: CLI Tool

 - [ ] **cli-arrow-rs**
-  - Create copy of cli
+  - [ ] Create copy of cli
-  - Update dependencies to use transport-arrow-rs and client-arrow-rs
+  - [ ] Update dependencies to use transport-arrow-rs and client-arrow-rs
-  - Update any direct arrow2 references
-  - Verify tests and functionality
+  - [ ] Update arrow2 to arrow-rs, verify tests and functionality

 ### Phase 6: Benchmarking

 - [ ] **bench-arrow-rs**
-  - Create copy of bench
+  - [ ] Create copy of bench
-  - Update dependencies to use server-arrow-rs and client-arrow-rs
+  - [ ] Update dependencies to use server-arrow-rs and client-arrow-rs
-  - Update any direct arrow2 references
-  - Verify tests and functionality
+  - [ ] Update arrow2 to arrow-rs, verify tests and functionality

 ### Phase 7: Main Application

 - [ ] **plateau-arrow-rs**
-  - Create copy of plateau
+  - [ ] Create copy of plateau
-  - Update dependencies to use server-arrow-rs
+  - [ ] Update dependencies to use server-arrow-rs
-  - Verify tests and functionality
+  - [ ] Verify tests and functionality

 ### Phase 8: Integration